HotaruCMS/HotaruCMS/0.6/READ_ME.txt

    7. Set /cache and its sub-folders to 777
    8. Go to /install/install.php and step through the six steps, following the instructions in each.
    9. When finished, delete the install folder.

-Re-installing Hotaru

-If you are trying to re-install Hotaru and start fresh, here are some extra tips to follow:

-   1. After installing, go to Admin -> Plugin Management
-   2. Make sure all plugins are uninstalled
-   3. Go to Admin -> Settings
-   4. Disable the three caches
-   5. Go to Admin -> Maintenance
-   6. Clear the three caches
-   7. Delete any plugin tables

 Setting up your site